ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 If your site has only static content, your job here it's done.
 You just need to use the rails task from the sitemap_generator itself `rake sitemap:refresh` and a `sitemap.xml` file will be added to the `public` folder.

-But in my case new routes will be added every time that someone writes a new article.
-And as we know, the blog it's a Jekyll application, so we can't get the routes using the rake task provided by the `sitemap_generator` gem.
+But in my case new routes will be added every time someone writes a new article.
+And as we know, the blog is a Jekyll application, so we can't get the routes using the rake task provided by the `sitemap_generator` gem.

 ## Generating the sitemap index